Bob has written a wide range of classical and orchestral works.

 Sinfonietta No.2 'Heroes' was published in Summer 2023

-Orchestral Suite No.1 ("The Animal Suite") is due to be published later in 2024
+Orchestral Suite No.1 ("The Animal Suite") was published in September 2024

 It started with the idea of getting younger people interested in classical music.
 Bob got to thinking what he could do towards that goal.